davidchiii/deep-miniproject/README.md

 To see our hyperparameter tuning experiments, go check out our git branches.

-All checkpoints were trained on HPC, so use GPU to run the notebooks and python files.
+All checkpoints were trained on HPC, so use NVIDIA GPU to run the notebooks and python files.